 Provision for income taxes was increased to \$6.3 million in 1997 from \$4.3 million in 1996.
 Other than an insignificant provision for Illinois replacement tax, the Company had no provision for income taxes prior to March 18, 1996, as the Company was a federally non-taxable subchapter S corporation.
-The Company is providing for income taxes at a net effective rate of 40% for all income subsequent to March 17, 1996.
+The Company is providing for income taxes at a net effective rate of 40% for all income subsequent to March 17, 1996 through December 31, 1997.